-What to watch for: Where there is a risk of extremely low temperatures always ask for confirmation of the minimum operating temperature.
-Abrasion resistant belts can typically withstand -30 to - 40°C. Other cover qualities (such as oil or fire) are usually only able to withstand a minimum temperature of -20°C. For temperatures lower than this, conveyors need to be fitted with belts especially designed to withstand extreme cold.
+Where there is a risk of extremely low temperatures, confirmation of the minimum operating temperature should always be sought.
+Abrasion resistant belts can typically withstand -30°C to -40°C. Other cover qualities (such as oil or fire) are usually only able to withstand a minimum temperature of -20°C. For temperatures lower than this, conveyors need to be fitted with belts specially designed to withstand extreme cold.